OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 # Goal

-Define the use cases and associated requirements for the auditing of Prebid SSO data exchange targeted in the MVP.
+Define the use cases and associated requirements for the auditing of Prebid Addressability Framework data exchange targeted in the MVP.

 # Disclaimer